OCTOBER 6TH OCCUPATION ATTEMPT OF SEABROOK NUCLEAR POWER STATION

 LOVE TRUMPS HATE

-Workshops, protests and
+Workshops, protests and resistance to hate.

 Food Not Bombs groups are helping resist the racists, misogynistic, and homophobic hate expressed by Trump.
 We are ready to help defend the environment, resist assault on civil liberties, plans for more war, cuts in social services and support those threatened with deportation.